Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 Hints:
  - You should use the % operator, with the period as the right argument.
+ - Your `SawToothGenerator` should have two instance variables of type int: period and state.
  - The argument for the `SawToothGenerator` should be an integer, not a double.
  - The argument for the `SawToothGenerator` constructor is the period, not the frequency.
  - There should not be any usage of `Math.PI` in your code.